fingers10/fingers10/README.md

 I'm the founder and solo developer and author of [I ❤️ .NET](https://ilovedotnet.org)

 I'm an trust worthy, lazy and young self-taught technology lover who likes to architecture and work on bleeding edge technologies.
-Accomplished secure software developer with more than 6 years of experience in development using Microsoft Tech Stack - .NET and popular front end Tech Stack like HTML5, CSS3 and JavaScript.
+Accomplished secure software developer with more than a decade of experience in development using Microsoft Tech Stack - .NET and popular front end Tech Stack like HTML5, CSS3 and JavaScript.

 I make it my mission and help corporates, start-ups, non-profits, open-source to convert their business/ideas into Robust, Accessible and Secure Software Products by providing top notch service and help them survive in their business with success.